-Make sure you know what the weather will be like wherever you're going – remember that seasons are different depending where in the world you are, and that “summer” and “winter” can be vary from continent to continent!
-Know what season you'll be packing for well in advance, and then keep an eye on the weather forecast for exactly where you'll be in the weeks leading up to your trip.
+Make sure you know what the weather will be like wherever you're going.
+Remember that seasons are different depending where in the world you are, and that “summer” and “winter” can vary from continent to continent!
+Know what season you'll be packing for well in advance, and then keep an eye on the weather forecast for exactly where you'll be in the week leading up to your trip.

 Also make note of whether there are any cultural norms to take into account.
 For example, many Middle-Eastern and Asian countries are much more conservative when it comes to dress, meaning you may need to avoid packing things like tank tops and shorts.